tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * Appreciate, from day one, **all compiler warnings at the compiler's strictest setting**.

 Beyond these rules:

+* Compound conditions that evaluate multiple booleans make it difficult for the reader to verify that all cases are handled.
+Split compound conditions into simple conditions using nested `if/else` branches.
+Split complex `else if` chains into `else { if { } }` trees.
+This makes the branches and cases clear.
+Again, consider whether a single `if` does not also need a matching `else` branch, to ensure that the positive and negative spaces are handled or asserted.

 * All errors must be handled.
 An [analysis of production failures in distributed data-intensive systems](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-yuan.pdf) found that the majority of catastrophic failures could have been prevented by simple testing of error handling code.